Skip to main content

 What is the MS hug?

 The MS hug may sound cosy, but it can actually be very frightening to those who experience it.
-Also known as girdling or banding, the pain can range from a mild ache to intense pain in the chest or ribs, feeling like you have a tight band around your middle, anywhere between the waist and neck.
+Also known as girdling or banding, this chest pain in MS can range from a mild ache to intense pain in the chest or ribs, feeling like you have a tight band around your middle, anywhere between the waist and neck.
 For some people the pain is just on one side.
 As the pain is located in the chest area, it can be painful to breathe.

 Damage caused by MS means that messages from nerves are disrupted or blocked.
 The MS hug happens when the intercostal muscles — small muscles between your ribs – go into spasm.
 These muscles help to expand your chest for you to breathe, so when they go into spasm your chest tightens.